 This group consisted of parents and teachers who all wanted to bring the beauty of a Waldorf school to the Seacoast area.
 Some had relatives who had attended Waldorf schools or were Waldorf teachers, others had children in the Waldorf-inspired pre-school that was housed in our first site on Beech Road and saw the value in this type of education.

-In July of 2011, Doug Kinney again gave the school a generous gift — the lease to the land on Beech Road.
-Owning our property we were now able to bid on the Country Day Care building on Route 236 in December 2012.
-In February of 2013 we closed on the new building and opened our doors as Seacoast Waldorf School on September 10, 2013.
+In July of 2011, Doug Kinney again gave the school a generous gift — the deed to the land on Beech Road.
+Now owning our property we were able to successfully bid on a much larger facility and campus located at the Country Day Care building on Route 236 when it came up for auction in December 2012.
+In February of 2013 we closed on the new building and opened the doors of our new 10,000 square foot facility and 5 acre campus on September 10, 2013 under our new, more inclusive name of Seacoast Waldorf School.

 Rudolf Steiner and the Founding of Waldorf Education